Nixon Peabody LLP

 In response to the indictment, an SCA spokesperson said, “The position taken by the government in this matter represents a novel application of the antitrust laws as they relate to employee recruitment […],” and vowed that the company would vigorously defend against the allegations.

-This indictment comes on the heels of the Antitrust Division’s first-ever wage-fixing indictment against horizontal competitors, filed last month in the Eastern District of Texas against a health care staffing company.
+This indictment comes on the heels of the Antitrust Division’s first-ever wage-fixing indictment against horizontal competitors, filed last month in the Eastern District of Texas against a healthcare staffing company.
 It is also the first no-poaching case to come in the wake of the October 2016 Joint DOJ and FTC Antitrust Guidance to Human Resources Professionals, which had explicitly stated that DOJ would not hesitate to investigate labor market collusion as criminal violations of the antitrust laws.
 And, not surprisingly, plaintiffs’ law firms have already filed the first civil follow-on antitrust class-action suit on behalf of affected employees (See Roe v.
 Surgical Care Affiliates, LLC, et al., N.D.
 Ill.
 21-cv-305, Complaint, Jan.
 19, 2021).

 A violation of the Sherman Act carries a maximum penalty of a $100 million fine for corporations.
 The fine may be increased to twice the gain derived from the crime or twice the loss suffered by victims if either amount is greater than the statutory maximum.
 Successful civil plaintiffs are entitled to treble damages.